Opensource-Academy/go/101_introduction_to_go.md

 * Cross-compilation.
 It's fairly easy to compile a Go program for other architectures and operating systems.
 The most used architectures and operating systems are supported.
 * Syntax is clean and simple.
 No need for unnescesary bracket or parenthesis.
-* Intergrated support for C libraries.
+* Integrated support for C libraries.
 * Golang is not object oriented by definition but has different ways for inheritance.
 * Go also has object oriented-like features but uses them in a slighty different way.
 Go has no classes nor inheritence but uses alternative mechanisms to define relationships.
 Read [this](http://spf13.com/post/is-go-object-oriented/) blogpost to get a better understanding.